• Free shipping on all orders

 Group Gundog

 The Labrador Retriever is a playful dog that will do well in an active household.
-This pup loves the water, a reflection of its life in its native Newfoundland.
-That trait makes this breed a decent choice for waterfowl hunters who will live up to its name.
-Interestingly, it’s on of the most popular breeds in the United States, too.
+This pup loves the water, which is a reflection of their life in their native Newfoundland.
+Labs are ideal for waterfowl hunters and are among the most popular breeds in the United States.
 It’s not hard to see why.

 (AKC)